wp-plugins/custom-content-shortcode/readme.txt

 In addition, you can choose to:

-* Enable a simple **gallery field** for any post type, where images can be added, removed and ordered.
-They can be displayed individually, in a gallery, or in a custom layout.
+* Enable a simple **gallery field** for any post type, where images can be added, removed and ordered - they can be displayed individually, in a gallery, or in a custom layout

-* Load page-specific **CSS/JavaScript** file or script from custom fields.
+* Load page-specific **CSS/JavaScript** file or script from custom fields
+* Display images from the gallery field in a Bootstrap v3 **carousel**
 * Display a Bootstrap v3 **navbar** menu

-* Display images from the gallery field in a Bootstrap v3 **carousel**

-* Enable front-end editing of content and fields using **Live Edit**
+* Enable front-end editing using **Live Edit**

 = Basic examples =
 <br />